-As the Camp Fire burns in Butte County, public attention is transfixed on the risk many Californians face when it comes to wildfires.
+As the Camp Fire burned in Butte County, public attention was transfixed on the risk many Californians face when it comes to wildfires.
 Thousands of people who live in the so-called wildland-urban interface — the border between rural areas and cities — have been affected in recent years as the same scenario plays out with stunning familiarity.

 Regulators sought solutions for this problem once before and in 2014 began requiring utility companies to report when there is a fire incident on one of their power lines.
 Over a four-year period, there have been 2,009 such incidents reported — many of them small.

 The data, obtained from the California Public Utilities Commission, show that PG&E experiences significantly more fire incidents than other large utilities in the state.
 One reason could be the nature of its service area which includes many of the state’s rural counties in the north.
 But the frequency is still stark when compared to others, including Southern California Edison which serves a customer base similar in size to PG&E’s.